dustypomerleau/vesk/src/routes/info/cataract-surgery.md

 The inside of your eye contains a lens that focuses light.
 As we age, the lens gradually becomes less clear.
 When the lens becomes yellowed or cloudy, we call it a cataract.
-When a cataract is mild, it won't affect your vision much, although it may change the prescription in your glasses.
+A mild cataract won't affect your vision much, but it may gradually change the prescription in your glasses.
-Cataracts gradually worsen with time, and eventually your vision will be blurry in a way that glasses can't correct.
+Cataracts usually increase over time, and eventually your vision will be blurry in a way that glasses can't correct.
+Difficulty reading and bothersome glare&mdash;particularly when driving at night&mdash;are common complaints.

 <PhotoFigure figure={figure1} />